Old film equipment

 “Lincoln” (2012)

-The Elective relates, “Director Steven Spielberg and writer Tony Kushner focus on a very narrow part of the 16th president’s life… but it feels like the definitive biopic of Abraham Lincoln… Yes, history nuts interested in the Civil War will get what they’re looking for, but it’s Sally Field’s gut-wrenching performance as a grieving Mary Todd Lincoln that’ll ring in your mind for days after you watch.”
+According to The Elective, “Director Steven Spielberg and writer Tony Kushner focus on a very narrow part of the 16th president’s life… but it feels like the definitive biopic of Abraham Lincoln… Yes, history nuts interested in the Civil War will get what they’re looking for, but it’s Sally Field’s gut-wrenching performance as a grieving Mary Todd Lincoln that’ll ring in your mind for days after you watch.”

 1. His “Crime” was an Accident where a falling Roof tile hit the Roman Governor.
 Certainly, not an Act of Rebellion.
 His Roman friend Marsala manufactured that into a Crime of Rebellion which unjustly imprisoned the Hur family.